White Sunday

 White Sunday, (in the Samoan language Lotu Tamaiti, literally "Children's Service"), is a national holiday in Samoa falling on the second Sunday of October, with the Monday following a public holiday.
-It is also celebrated in American Samoa, Tokelau and Tonga.
+It is also celebrated in American Samoa, Tokelau, Tonga and Niue.

 The day is for parents and communities to acknowledge and celebrate childhood by hosting special programs during church services which include scriptural recitations, biblical story reenactments, and creative dance performances.
 Children receive gifts (often new clothing and/or school supplies) on White Sunday and are allowed privileges normally reserved for elders, such as being the first to be served food at family meal time.

 Observance

 On White Sunday, Samoan women and children dress completely in white clothing.
 Some of them trim the clothes with the other two colours of the Samoan flag, red and blue.
 Men will wear white shirts with either white slacks or the traditional 'ie faitaga form of the lavalava.
 If a lavalava is worn it need not be white.